 French Cut Diamond

-How Much is a Princess Cut Diamond?
+How Much does a Princess Cut Diamond Cost?

 Rough Diamond